 This form tells the Court about the child's current name, the new name you would like the child to have, and the reasons why.
 You can ask for up to 2 children's names to be changed.
 Where the form asks for the child's current name, use the current full legal name.

 Indicate whether the other parent will agree to the name change and if not, why.
-When the form is complete, you must sign it in front of a notary.
+When the form is complete, sign it in front of a notary.

 Consent to Child's Name Change (for parents and older children)

 If the other parent will agree to the child's name change, the parent can fill out this form.
 This form must be signed in front of a notary.